-Between October 2017 and September 2018, there were 14 new counselling and life smart coaching cases.
+Between October 2017 and September 2018, there were 14 new counselling and life-smart coaching cases.

 Information for 2019 is not available.
-In 2020, there were 17 EFAP cases, with nine of those accessed by Project employees, and the remaining by dependents or spouses.
-In 2021 and 2022, it was not possible to track Hope Bay specific use of the EFAP, as the program was integrated into the overall Nunavut use.
+In 2020, there were 17 EFAP cases, nine of which were accessed by Project employees and the remaining by dependents or spouses.
+In 2021 and 2022, it was not possible to track Hope Bay's specific use of the EFAP, as the program was integrated into the overall use of Nunavut.

-In 2023, Agnico Eagle developed and implemented a site-specific EFAP for Hope Bay employees, however, no Project employee accessed the program in that year.
+In 2023, Agnico Eagle developed and implemented a site-specific EFAP for Hope Bay employees; however, no Project employees accessed the program that year, and no direct employees accessed EFAP in 2024.

 As stated in Section 5.5.2, turnover rates for Inuit workers at the Project tend to be higher than those for the overall Agnico Eagle / direct workforce and the Canadian mining industry.
-In 2023, reasons for the two resignations were retirement and transportation related challenges.
+In 2024, resignations were due to family reasons and not liking the job.
+Outreach to local hamlets revealed a potential perception that Project workers from Kitikmeot communities do not get sufficient support while onsite and resign from their jobs due to homesickness (Mayor of Kugluktuk, phone interview, 22 January 2025).

-An EFAP continues to be available to and accessed by employees every year to help direct Project employees and their families deal with personal challenges, although the format of the program changed in 2022.
+An EFAP continues to be available to Project employees and their families to deal with personal challenges, although the utilization of the program remains minimal.

-To improve the retention of Inuit in Project roles, and as outlined in the IIBA, Agnico is committed to give priority to vacation requests from Inuit employees who plan on doing traditional activities during their leave, support Inuit employees to be in contact with their families by phone or computer, provide cultural and cross-cultural training to all employees, as well as provide on-the-job training and career advancement opportunities.
+To improve the retention of Inuit in Project roles, and as outlined in the IIBA, Agnico is committed to giving priority to vacation requests from Inuit employees who plan on doing traditional activities during their leave, supporting Inuit employees to be in contact with their families by phone or computer, providing cultural and cross-cultural training to all employees, as well as providing onthe-job training and career advancement opportunities.